Develop Your Vibrato with Useful Vocal Exercises and Singing Tips!

 By using your Diaphragm to vary rapidly the amount of air that goes across your vocal cords, we are able to create vibrations in dynamics in our voice when singing!
 Certain simple breathing exercises will be able to teach you how to achieve greater control over your diaphragm and your breathing in order to be able to do this well.

 Our Vibrato is actually defined as rapid pitch variations when singing, and so if we are able to vary our pitch quickly, we will be able to achieve the desired effect.

 This method is usually referred to as controlling our pitch variations with our vocal cords , as we usually feel our voice box rising and falling when we use this method of varying our singing pitch.
 It is usually employed by singers from an earlier era, for example Elvis Presley or classic Mandarin Singers like Yu Tian or Wan Fang.

 You can try to achieve this by sustaining a single note on an ‘Ah’ vowel, and gently vary the pitch of the note that you produce, bringing it up and down slightly as you sing it.
 Usually, our pitch variations should not exceed ONE semitone higher or lower otherwise the sound that we produce will be overly vibrating and will not sound so great.

-This is the most natural way of creating the rapid pitch variations we need, and it requires us to release all sensation of our vocal cords and voice box, and to stabilise our voice at one vocal position.
+This is the most natural way of creating the rapid pitch variations we need, and it requires us to sing in a gentle and yet controlled manner, and to stabilise our voice at one specific vocal tone.

-Once we are able to truly release our vocals and to support our voice well with our breath, we will find that the sound we produce will naturally be gently vibrating in pitch, and this will be our most natural singing sound!
+Once we are able to truly free up our vocals, we will find that the sound we produce will naturally be gently vibrating in pitch, and this will be our most natural singing sound!